-- changes in interest rates and the market value of our mortgage-backed securities (or MBS); - changes in the prepayment rates on the mortgage loans securing our MBS; - · our ability to use borrowings to finance our assets; - implementation of or changes in government regulations or programs affecting our business; - our ability to maintain our qualification as a real estate investment trust (or a REIT) for federal income tax purposes; - our ability to maintain our exemption from registration under the Investment Company Act of 1940, as amended; and - · risks associated with investing in real estate assets, including changes in business conditions and the general economy.
+- · changes in interest rates and the market value of our residential mortgage backed securities (or MBS); - changes in the prepayment rates on the mortgage loans securing our MBS; - our ability to borrow to finance our assets; - · implementation of or changes in government regulations or programs affecting our business; - · our ability to maintain our qualification as a real estate investment trust for U.S. federal income tax purposes; - · our ability to maintain our exemption from registration under the Investment Company Act of 1940; and - · risks associated with investing in real estate assets, including changes in business conditions and the general economy.

-These and other risks, uncertainties and factors, including those identified in this prospectus supplement, in our annual report on Form 10-K for the fiscal year ended December 31, 2009, in our quarterly report on Form 10-Q for the fiscal quarter ended March 31, 2010 and in our periodic reports and other information that we file from time to time with the Securities and Exchange Commission (or SEC), could cause our actual results to differ materially from those projected in any forward-looking statements we make.
-All forward-looking statements speak only as of the date they are made, and we do not undertake, and specifically disclaim, any obligation to update or revise any forward-looking statements to reflect events or circumstances occurring after the date of such statements.
+These and other risks, uncertainties and factors, including those identified in our annual report on Form 10-K for the fiscal year ended December 31, 2010 and those discussed in our subsequent quarterly reports on Form 10-Q and current reports on Form 8-K, could cause our actual results to differ materially from those projected in any forward-looking statements we make.
+All forward-looking statements speak only as of the date they are made.
+New risks and uncertainties arise over time and it is not possible to predict those factors or how they may affect us.
+Except as required by law, we are not obligated to, and do not intend to, update or revise any forward-looking statements whether as a result of new information, future events or otherwise.